 The job of trucking dispatchers is integral to managing construction logistics.
 Without strong dispatchers, projects fall apart.
 Dispatchers often work their way through the ranks of an organization and know the business inside and out - because they have to.

 But learning how to be a successful trucking dispatcher can be quite a trial, and mistakes can be costly - both to your employer and your career.
-Fortunately, dispatchers who are looking to improve their game can sidestep many of the difficulties by following a few key tips.
-We'll walk you through some of the best guidelines dispatchers can follow to stand out among their colleagues.
+Fortunately, dispatchers who are looking to improve their game can sidestep many of the difficulties by following a few key guidelines.
+We'll walk you through some of our best dispatcher tips to stand out among your colleagues.

 1. Know Your Market

 Local knowledge is one of the biggest assets you can have as a dispatcher.
 This includes knowing the best routes and shortcuts, as well as having a firm memory of current pricing.
 This knowledge will enable you to make the most efficient dispatching decisions on the fly - a valuable ability since time is of the essence for most contractors and haulers.

 But most importantly, it's most important to know your area's truckers.
 Who can always be counted on to show up when and where they're needed?
 Who is the most professional and organized?
 Who is highly skilled and can get the job done in tough conditions.
 Having a firm grasp of who is dependable can help you consistently make good hires, allowing you to keep both your drivers and your contractors happy.

 Dispatching trucks is hectic work.
 Your desk is always flooded with paperwork.
 Job changes will come in at a moment's notice.
 And it will be up to you to coordinate between multiple schedules to accommodate a project's timeline.
 Your phone will be ringing off the hook throughout your long workday, and you'll be expected to have all the answers to each challenge in the moment.